Mobility and Wheelchair Assistance

 for skycap information.

-We ask that travelers who need wheelchair assistance arrive at the airport at least 2 hours prior to scheduled departure and then go directly to an Alaska Airlines representative.
+We ask that if you need wheelchair assistance you arrive at the airport at least 2 hours prior to scheduled departure and then go directly to one of our customer service representatives.
 There may be a waiting period before your wheelchair escort arrives.

-Please inform the customer service agent at the airport of all services required, including transfer assistance and/or deplaning at a connecting/arrival location.
+Please inform one of our customer service agents at the airport of all services required, including transfer assistance and/or deplaning at a connecting/arrival location.
 We will need to arrange for a wheelchair assistance at each location.

-Please note that while customer service agents and/or wheelchair escorts can assist a traveler to the baggage claim, in-terminal rental car counter, or curbside, they cannot wait with you or provide help with ground transportation.
+Please note that while customer service agents and/or wheelchair escorts can assist you to the baggage claim, in-terminal rental car counter, or curbside, they cannot wait with you or provide help with ground transportation.
 If you require additional assistance, we recommend traveling with a ticketed safety assistant.

 If you need assistance getting onto the aircraft, we offer the following options: